A Question of Money

-When you have a store of bitcoins in your wallet, you can leave them there and hope that they appreciate it value.
-Or you can cash them out into local currency.
+Once you have a stash of Bitcoin in your wallet, you can leave it there and hope that it appreciates in value.
+Or you can cash it out into local currency.

-If you store them on your computer, it's imperative to remember that there's no central company with a backup of your wallet.
+If you store Bitcoin on your computer, it's imperative to remember that there's no central company with a backup of your wallet.
 That means you have to create a backup record of your balance.
 It's best to store that record on a device such as a flash memory drive that can you keep in a safe location.
-Otherwise, if your hard drive dies and takes your wallet down with it, you'd lose your bitcoin savings.
+Otherwise, if your hard drive dies and takes your wallet down with it, you'd lose your Bitcoin savings.

 Bitcoin is no different in that regard.
 It's been embraced by libertarian-minded activists, financial speculators and people who simply no longer trust government-backed banking systems.
-These people trust the mathematics and encryption of the Bitcoin system, and their trust has been contagious, lending even more legitimacy to this virtual currency.
+These people trust the mathematics and encryption of the Bitcoin system, and their trust has proven contagious, lending even more legitimacy to this virtual currency.